-Icing sugar: this is white sugar ground to a fine powder with the addition of an anti-caking agent such as calcium phosphate or cornflour.
-It dissolves on contact with liquid and is therefore used to sweeten foods that are not going to be heated and that require a smooth texture.
-It is also used for dusting cakes and desserts and as the name suggests for various types of icing including buttercream and glacé icing.
+Icing sugar: also known as confectioner's sugar, this is white sugar ground to a fine powder with the addition of an anti-caking agent, such as calcium phosphate or cornflour.
+It dissolves on contact with liquid and is therefore used to sweeten foods that are not going to be heated and require a smooth texture.
+It is also used for dusting cakes and desserts, and as the name suggests, for various types of icing including buttercream and glacé icing.

 Store in an airtight container in a cool, dry place.